codingforpleasure/customized-workspace/Ubuntu/useful-resources/transformer.md

 **Input**: When you play the game of Thrones ...

-First step to any machine learning is **input data processing** First we take all our words in our training data and create vocabulary dictionary out of it. next we assign numeric number for each word:
+First step to any machine learning is **input data processing** First we take all our words in our training data and create vocabulary dictionary out of it. next we assign numeric number next to each word:

-Euler's identity: $ e^{i \pi} + 1 = 0 $

 ## Types of Attention